 What You Need to Know About Joint Credit Card Accounts

-- Joint credit cards and miscommunication – how to avoid painful consequences: You had better set up automatic monthly payments or reach an agreement with your partner about who is responsible for making payments on time each month because if lines get crossed and payments are missed, both you and your partner will see your credit standing suffer.
+- Joint credit cards and miscommunication – how to avoid painful consequences: You should set up automatic monthly payments or reach an agreement with your partner about who is responsible for making payments on time each month.
+If lines get crossed and payments are missed, both you and your partner will see your credit score suffer.

-- Joint credit cards after divorce – both owners still liable for all shared debt: A divorce court cannot alter the terms of a joint credit card account by splitting up amounts owed between the two parties involved, even if it’s an even divide.
-Both parties are completely liable for all shared debt, which can cause an uncomfortable standoff following a divorce.
-That’s why it’s best to take one of the following steps prior to filing divorce papers, you: a) Pay off joint debts, b) Ask your lender if they’d be willing to take one person’s name off of the account with both accountholders’ consent, or c) Use balance transfer credit cards to divvy up the debt onto two individual credit cards.
+- Joint credit cards after divorce – both owners still liable for all shared debt: A divorce court cannot alter the terms of a joint credit card account by splitting up amounts owed between the two parties involved.
+So if you get divorced, you and your former spouse are still completely liable for all shared debt.
+That’s why it’s best to take one of the following steps prior to filing divorce papers: a) Pay off joint debts, b) Ask your lender if they’d be willing to take one person’s name off of the account with both account holders’ consent, or c) Use balance transfer credit cards to divvy up the debt onto two individual credit cards.

 - Joint credit cards after death – surviving owner still owes: Not only is the death of a loved one a traumatic experience, but the way debt from a joint account gets handled may increase your financial liability.
-Unlike debt from an individual account – which is the purview of one’s estate and will be paid along with other amounts owed in an order determined by an administrator, an outstanding joint account balance will fall on the shoulders of the surviving accountholder.
+Unlike debt from an individual account (which is the purview of one’s estate and will be paid along with other amounts owed), an outstanding joint account balance falls on the shoulders of the surviving accountholder.
 So if you have a joint credit card with your spouse and they pass away, you are solely responsible for the balance owed.

 Image: Sergey Peterman/Shutterstock